whass/whassani.github.io/_blogContent/pages/hire.md

 tite: hire-me
-description: this page describes my major skills and how how I can be useful for you.
+description: this page describes my major skills and how I can be useful for you.

 # Want to hire me ?